girigirianish/farmera-ionic/readme.md

 ## Getting Started

-To get the project up and running, walk through following steps:
+To get started, walk through any of following steps:

 - Clone the repo: `git clone https://github.com/girigirianish/farmera-ionic.git`
 - Fork the repo